sms32/react-app/README.md

  -open browser and install node js  from https://nodejs.org/en/download/current
   <br>
   <br>
- RUN the code in vs code in your terminal
+ RUN the below code in vs code in a new terminal
  ### npx create-react-app my-app
  where my app is your your react app name then ,